milesj/optimal/README.md

 [![npm version](https://badge.fury.io/js/optimal.svg)](https://www.npmjs.com/package/optimal)
 [![npm deps](https://david-dm.org/milesj/optimal.svg)](https://www.npmjs.com/package/optimal)

-Optimal is a system for building and validating defined object structures, like options objects, configuration files, validation fields, and many more, using typed schemas.
-Optimal aims to provide a powerful API, with high performance, the lowest possible filesize, and first-class TypeScript support.
+Optimal is a system for building and validating any value with typed schemas, and first-class support for defined object structures, like options objects, configuration files, validation fields, and many more.
+Optimal aims to provide a powerful API, with high performance, the lowest possible filesize, and TypeScript-first support.

 ## Requirements